ARM-software/vscode-embedded-debug/README.md

 ## Overview

 This extension allows you to do flashing and debugging on Arm Cortex-M based microcontrollers, development boards and debug probes implementing the Microsoft Debug Adapter Protocol (DAP).
+It can be installed individually or together with other extensions contained in the **Keil Studio Pack** available for Visual Studio Code Desktop and Visual Studio Code for the Web.
+Check the extension pack Readme first if you want to install the extensions using the pack.

-## Useful resources
+The **Arm Embedded Debugger** extension can work in combination with the **Arm Device Manager** (Identifier: `arm.device-manager`) and **Arm CMSIS csolution** (Identifier: `arm.cmsis-csolution`) extensions.

-The **Arm Embedded Debugger** extension works in combination with the **Arm Device Manager** (Identifier: `arm.device-manager`) and **Arm CMSIS csolution** (Identifier: `arm.cmsis-csolution`) extensions to flash csolution projects to a device and do debugging.
+This Readme explains how to flash a project to a device and how to start a debug session.

 ## Submit feedback

-To submit feedback, please [create an issue](https://github.com/ARM-software/vscode-embedded-debug/issues/new/choose).
+To submit feedback, please [create an issue](https://github.com/Arm-Software/vscode-embedded-debug/issues/new/choose).

 ## Flash your project to your device